-The Plan's assets are held in the Fortune Brands Innovations, Inc. Defined Contribution Master Trust (the "Master Trust"), along with the assets of the Fortune Brands Innovations Retirement Savings Plan, for investment purposes.
-The Master Trust investments are administered and held by Fidelity Management

-Trust Company (the "Trustee" or "Fidelity").
+The Plan's assets are held in the Fortune Brands Innovations, Inc. Defined Contribution Master Trust (the "Master Trust"), along with the assets of the Fortune Brands Innovations Hourly Employee Retirement Savings Plan, and the remaining assets of the Larson Manufacturing Company Employee Profit Sharing Plan, for investment purposes.
+The Master Trust investments are administered and held by Fidelity Management Trust Company (the "Trustee" or "Fidelity").